 - Professionals with a technical background who are involved in the shipbuilding and ship-repair value chain seeking to gain knowledge, skills and qualifications related to green technologies and innovation in the sector, and specifically, additive manufacturing, 3D printing and risk management processes to enhance health and safety, operations and supply chain management.
-The training seminar will be delivered in Greek.
+The training seminar was delivered in Greek.

 Time and Date